Frequently Asked Questions

 Before the Covid 19 Pandemic disrupted life for us all, Sundays would start with Sunday School for all ages at 9:30 in the education wing of the church building (enter through the courtyard door).
 After worship, everyone would be invited (both guests and regularly attending folks) to share fellowship over a meal in the fellowship hall located in the lower level of the church sponsored by the Birth Month Ministry.
 There is no fee for the meal, but donations are welcome.
 It’s a great time to enjoy some good ol’ South Shore hospitality.
 Worship begins with gathering and praise music at 10:50.

-For now, we are worshipping online.
-We look forward to the time when we can safely return to our basic pre-covid routine.
+We are worshipping both in person (safely) and virtually We look forward to the time when we can fully return to our fundamental pre-COVID routine.

 In a word— clothes.
 You are invited to come as you are.
 We think God is more concerned about the state of your heart than the state of your wardrobe.
 Having said that, however, you will find a variety of styles represented from casual blue jeans and t-shirts to more formal suits and “church hats.”
 So you will fit in whatever you decide to wear.